gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 # title (string): Required, Title attribute for the iframe
 # query (string): Required, String with the graphql query you want to use
 # url (string): Optional, default is https://711808k40x.sse.codesandbox.io/___graphql
-# lazy (boolean): Optional, sets the iframe loading attribute, to lazy.
+# lazy (boolean): Optional, sets the iframe loading attribute, to lazy, default is false.
 <GraphqlEmbed
   title="TitleQuery"
   query={`query TitleQuery {